ibexa/documentation-developer/docs/search/activity_log_search_reference/logged_at_criterion.md

 # LoggedAt Criterion

-The `LoggedAtCriterion` Activity Log Criterion matches activity log group having a log entry created before or after a given date time.
+The `LoggedAtCriterion` Activity Log Criterion matches activity log group that has a log entry created before or after a given date time.

 ## Arguments

-- `dateTime` - a [`DateTimeInterface`](https://www.php.net/manual/en/class.datetimeinterface.php) object, like [`DateTime`](https://www.php.net/manual/en/class.datetime.php).
+- `dateTime` - a [`DateTimeInterface`](https://www.php.net/manual/en/class.datetimeinterface.php) object, like [`DateTime`](https://www.php.net/manual/en/class.datetime.php)
-- `comparison` - string representing a comparison sign.
-Available signs can be found as constant in the `LoggedAtCriterion` class itself.
+- `comparison` - string that represents a comparison sign.
+Available signs can be found as constant in the `LoggedAtCriterion` class itself

 | Comparison            | Value | Constant                 |
 |-----------------------|-------|--------------------------|